John Wyndham, 1st Baron Egremont: Marriage and children

 In 1952, he inherited significant property from his uncle, Charles Wyndham, 3rd Baron Leconfield.
 He and his bride moved into the magnificent Petworth House in West Sussex.

+Death

-He died of cancer in June 1972, aged 52, and was succeeded in the baronies by his eldest son Max.
-Macmillan wrote the entry on him for the Dictionary of National Biography and dedicated his War Diaries (1984) to him.
+Lord Leconfield died of cancer in June 1972 at the age of 52.
+He was succeeded in the baronies by his eldest son Max who wrote the entry on him for the Dictionary of National Biography and dedicated his War Diaries (1984) to him.
 Lord Egremont himself wrote an engaging autobiography, Wyndham and Children First (Macmillan, London, 1968) which covers his service with Macmillan in North Africa during the Second World War.